Skip to main content

 FAQ

 Cloud events (M365, Google Workspace) are evaluated on each sync cycle.
 Endpoint-based alerts (Internal Vulnerabilities) are evaluated after each completed agent scan.
 Manual rescans trigger alert evaluation immediately.
+Notification emails are then batched and sent hourly, so you receive one grouped message rather than one per finding.
+See Scanning Schedule for when each type of data is collected.

 Yes.
 In the Configure Alert Delivery step, you can select as many agency users as needed.
 Each selected user is notified independently when the policy triggers.